propolies/kavi/docs/src/content/getting-started/structure.md

 export const api = createApiClient<Router>(options)
 ```

-The `+layout.ts` file is where we need to make sure that load functions use the correct event.
-This should be the very root layout file.

 ```ts file=layout.ts
 import { initClientEvent } from "kavi/client"

 // important that this runs first export const load = initClientEvent
 ```

-Finally the `hooks.server.ts` is for Kavi to get all the http requests.
-This will not be modified much either.

 ```ts file=hooks.server.ts
 import { createHandle } from "kavi/server"